scottvr/phart/README.md

 **PHART:** The Python Hierarchical ASCII Representation Tool - A Pure Python graph visualization in ASCII, no external dependencies\*

-\* except NetworkX, which should be mentioned prominently. but **phart** will **not** require you to stand up a webserver to run PHP and install Perl and some libraries just to render a Graph in 7-bit text (or UTF-8 or Unicode) from Python.
+\* except NetworkX, which should be mentioned prominently, as rendering NX digraphs as ASCII was the entire reason for phart's creation. but **phart** will **not** require you to stand up a webserver to run PHP and install Perl and some libraries just to render a Graph in 7-bit text (or UTF-8 or Unicode) from Python.

 ## Features

-- Pure Python implementation
 - Render using 7-bit ASCII or unicode characters
-- No external dependencies (except NetworkX)
 - Multiple node styles (square, round, diamond, custom)
 - Customizable edge characters
 - Support for directed and undirected graphs